Why demand patterns matter

 1) How weekend bookings reduce start-time flexibility

-Popular weekend slots fill first, leaving narrow arrival windows.
-With fewer alternative times, any overrun at the first address cascades through the day.
+Popular weekend slots fill first, leaving narrower arrival windows.
+With fewer alternative times, any overrun at the first address cascades through the rest of the day.

 2) Why end-of-month tenancy cycles cluster moves